AleksandarBayrev/general-linux-fixes/Debian-Stable-HowTO.md

 ```
 # Install `linux-image-amd64` and `linux-headers-amd64` from `bookworm-backports` or `whatever release you are on-backports` for updated kernel
 # IMPORTANT!!! - replace `bookworm` with the currently released stable version of Debian
+# IMPORTANT!!! - for pipewire - Ensure this continues working after a reboot.
+If not, you may need to "mask" the PulseAudio service by running:
+* `systemctl --user mask pulseaudio`
+# To check if pipewire is being used: `LANG=C pactl info | grep '^Server Name'`